akshilpatel/tile-match-gym/README.md

-# Tile Matching Game Environments for Reinforcement Learning
+# Tile Matching Reinforcement Learning Environments

 Welcome to the Reinforcement Learning Environments for Tile Matching Games repository!
 This repository provides a collection of tile matching game environments (like Bejeweled or Candy Crush) implemented in NumPy, poised to push reinforcement learning research forwards.